jow-/ucode/tutorials/02-syntax.md

 This means that comparing values of different types will coerce them both to numbers.

-The result of the relational operation is a boolean indicating truishness.
+The result of the relational operation is a boolean indicating truthiness.

 ```javascript
 {%